 There were loads of signs dotted around saying no phones which just added to the atmosphere of this place.

 If you’re a book lover, this needs to be on your list of places to visit.

 I stumbled upon this place when I was walking round the streets lost and was intrigued to see what it was.
 Even walking up the stairs I was still confused to exactly what I’d come to.

 Think vintage shops and alternative styles, the place was crammed with independent retailers and quirky kinds of clothing.
 Definitely worth a visit if you like that style.

 To end the day, I went to Arndale Shopping Centre for a quick browse around the shops.

 The shopping centre was open till late so I had a bit of time to nip in a few places.

 We were absolutely exhausted by this point so decided it was time to try and find the way back to the car, we stopped off at an Indian restaurant, East Z East, for some food on the way as we were starving!

 I had so much more I wanted to do and see but I literally just ran out of time.

-If your heading for a day trip in Manchester comfortable shoes are a must and a power bank as you’ll use or your phone battery taking photos and using google maps.
+If you’re heading for a day trip in Manchester comfortable shoes are a must and a power bank as you’ll use all of your phone battery taking photos and using google maps.